 Cash value life insurance Variety

-Please note: If you have read this far, you owe it to yourself to read our article on infinite banking to understand the full value of a properly funded whole life policy.
+Please note: If you have read this far, you owe it to yourself to read our article on infinite banking to understand the full value of a properly funded whole life policy with a mutual insurance company.

 Whole Life is available in level premium, single premium, or as 10 payment or 20 payment.